nicevo/chat-bot/challenge-telegram.md

 # Challenge 3: Let the app company know you exist

 We now need to tell Kik or Telegram that we want to develop a bot for their platform (a.k.a. their app), otherwise users will not be able to find out bot in the app.

 1. Tell Telegram you want to create a bot

     1. On phone: Start Telegram.
     1. On phone: Start chatting with the bot BotFather.
     1. On phone: Answer BotFather’s questions.
     1. On phone: After a couple of questions you will get a message starting with “Done!
 Congratulations…”.
-This message will contain your API key.
+        This message will contain your API key (i.e. the password for your bot).
     1. On computer: Save the API key in a text file, for later use.
     1. We’re now ready to start developing our Telegram bot!
 Move on to the next step.